Are you new to the term composite decking?

 This type has a blended composite core and a protective capping layer to increase its strength and visual appearance.
 This is the most common type of quality composite decking used.

-PVC composite decking is a composite decking made completely free from hard or soft wood.
+PVC composite decking is made completely free from hard or soft wood.

 Bamboo Composite Decking

-Similar to WPC, bamboo replaces the wood in a combination with a binding agent to create a bamboo decking option.
+Like WPC, bamboo replaces the wood with a binding agent to create a bamboo decking option.